 Disbelieving, I asked again, “You risked your life for my dead child?”

 The man swallowed hard, clearly stung by the insult inherent in my wording.

 “I was thinking of you, Catherine.
 I reacted solely for your sake.”
-Thaddeus looked at his hands while uttering a word of regret.
+Thaddeus looked at his hands while sighing a dismal sound.
 “If only I’d had your sword at the time.
 Then I might have killed their queen and ended this Tarishe curse.
 It was that silver-pawed, black-hearted she-wolf who did this.
 She stole and killed your child, helped by her mate—that oversized, dirty mongrel who runs with her.”

 “The deceased will be buried together, dear.
 There are so many this time.
 I’m sure you’ll want to be there.”

 I fell on my pillow and hid my face.
 No, I didn’t want to go.
 I didn’t want to witness any more death.
 I didn’t want to hear the wailing and bemoaning of those who had lost loved ones.
 What I wanted was my son alive and wrapped up safely in my arms again.
 What I wanted was an end to the werewolves’ brutality.
 What I wanted was revenge!
 Retribution for my insufferable losses!